 Sacre Coeur Panorama view

 You can pay €8 to enter the Panorama, a viewing platform located right under the dome.
-Then you can look towards the center of Brussels down the green avenue of the basilica’s park and it’s pretty amazing.
+The Basilica’s panoramic view wraps up day two of this Belgium itinerary perfectly.
+You can look towards the center of Brussels down the green avenue of the basilica’s park and it’s pretty amazing.
 Without the Panorama, there is no entrance fee.

 See the route of today’s itinerary on Google Maps